skyface753/Trainees-FiSi/docs/index.md

 # Welcome, new trainee!

-This is a documentation to learn the basics of the FiSi trainee program.
+This is a documentation to learn the basics as an FiSi trainee.

 ## Order

+[timeline(docs/timeline.json)]

+!!! note

+    There are some further topics in the navigation bar, but they are not part of the program.

 - First, we will setup a basic network with an FritzBox router and a client.
 This will be your first start to get familiar with the basics.
 - After that, we will setup a virtual network with Mininet.
 We will mainly use this to test our configuration before deploying it on real hardware.